-This section outlines all the planned future land use districts for the Town of Holland.
+This section outlines the future land use districts for the Town of Shelby.
 Each category of land use contains an overall purpose statement that describes the intent of each district and allowable uses.
-Each category may consist of multiple related zoning districts.
 Map 9.3 Future Land Use can be found in Appendix C.